 The performance of the FIR filter depends mainly on multiplier.
 Hence, the optimized multiplier is implemented in this section.
-For the low power and less area, the booth multiplier is selected for the implementation.
+For the purpose of the low power and less area, the booth multiplier is selected for the implementation.
 This approach reduces half of the accumulations and hence overall area, delay reduced.